Yeast infections

 Hormonal contraceptives

-The risk of yeast infections may be higher in women who use contraceptives with estrogen, such as:
+The risk of yeast infections may be higher in people who use contraceptives with estrogen, such as:

 - Birth control pills